helm/charts/stable/postgresql/README.md

 The chart optionally can start a metrics exporter for [prometheus](https://prometheus.io).
 The metrics endpoint (port 9187) is not exposed and it is expected that the metrics are collected from inside the k8s cluster using something similar as the described in the [example Prometheus scrape configuration](https://github.com/prometheus/prometheus/blob/master/documentation/examples/prometheus-kubernetes.yml).

 The exporter allows to create custom metrics from additional SQL queries.
 See the Chart's `values.yaml` for an example and consult the [exporters documentation](https://github.com/wrouesnel/postgres_exporter#adding-new-metrics-via-a-config-file) for more details.

+## Passwords

+If you do not want to provide the postgresqlPassword variable you can use the existingSecret option to use a secret not managed by helm

 ## NetworkPolicy